baweaver/ddr_book/README.md

 # The Rails Initialization Process

 This book walks through from Go-to-Woah for the Rails initialization process, starting at "rails server" and finishing up with a request being served through a controller to render a view.

+A work in progress.

 ## Generating from AsciiDoc